Vallee Traouieroalamoureux 1Vallee Traouieroalamoureux 1

 The korrigans of Traouïéro

 Bright sunshine this morning!
-Ideal conditions to stretch your legs.
-My friends from Doubiens, who arrived 1 week ago, know the GR34 and our lovely beaches like the back of their hands.
-But there’s one place they don’t know about – a 57-hectare area that combines nature, history and legend… a combination that’s sure to please them, and that’s the magnificent Traouïero valley.
+Ideal conditions for stretching your legs.
+My friends from Doubiens, who arrived 1 week ago, know the GR34 and our pretty beaches like the back of their hands.
+But there’s one place they don’t know about, a 57-hectare area that combines nature, history and legend… a combination that’s sure to please them, and that’s the magnificent Traouïero valley.

 Nature walk

-I hesitate to take this trip solo.
+I was reluctant to do this walk on my own.
 In the end, I opted for a guided tour, because there’s so much more to learn and discover!
-I consult the guide Les espaces naturels s’animiment to find out the schedule.
-Good thing: there’s one in 2 hours!
+I consulted the guide Les espaces naturels s’animiment to find out the timetable.
+Just the thing: there’s one in 2 hours!

-With hiking boots on, camera and water bottle in the backpack, we’re off.
-Meet at one of the entrances to the Vallée des Traouïéro, between the village of Trégastel and the Ploumanac’h tide mill.
+With hiking boots on, camera and bottle of water in the rucksack, we’re off.
+We’ll meet at one of the entrances to the Vallée des Traouïéro, between the town of Trégastel and the Ploumanac’h tide mill.
 We’ll have to visit that one too!

 A 3-hour walk awaits us

-But beware: quiet!
+But be warned: it’s a quiet walk!
 As we enter this undergrowth, it’s like arriving in another world!
-There’s no sound except birdsong and the sound of the Kerougant stream, which separates the towns of Perros-Guirec and Trégastel.
-To get from one bank to the other, we pass over a tombstone dating back to 1833.
-Surprising, but not at the time – it was common practice to give them a second life!
+There’s no sound apart from birdsong and the sound of the Kerougant stream, which marks the boundary between the towns of Perros-Guirec and Trégastel.
+To get from one bank to the other, we passed over a gravestone dating from 1833.
+Surprisingly enough, but not at the time, it was common practice to give them a second life!

 Your sense of smell is on alert!
 The vegetation is lush and varied.
-Oaks and chestnut trees form a vault, in places hiding the sky from view.
-As a flora enthusiast, my friend Guillaume is in “7th heaven”.
-As we stroll along, we discover a fern over 300 million years old, royal osmonds, a variety of lichens… As for me, I don’t know the names of the plants very well, but I recognize some of them: heather, gorse, Venus navel, what a lovely name!
+Oaks and chestnut trees form a canopy, hiding the sky from view in places.
+My friend Guillaume, a flora enthusiast, is in 7th heaven.
+Along the way, we come across a fern over 300 million years old, royal osmonds and a variety of lichens… I don’t really know the names of the plants myself, but I recognise some of them: heather, gorse, Venus navel, what a lovely name!

 History

 Our guide is not to be outdone!
-8 granite pillars testify to the presence of an overhead crane used to transport granite blocks from the quarry to the lower part of the valley.
+8 granite pillars testify to the presence of a rolling bridge used to transport granite blocks from the quarry to the lower part of the valley on trolleys.

-We’re now in front of the grotte du lépreux… which was occupied by a hermit; we can make out his trough dug into the granite, where good people came to give him food; then comes the grotte des contrebandiers, where horses were hidden during the war, and where lovers also met.
+Here we are in front of the leper’s cave… which was occupied by a hermit; you can make out his trough carved out of the granite, where good people came to give him food; then comes the smugglers’ cave, where horses were hidden during the war, and where lovers also met.
 I do wonder about the authenticity of these revelations!
-We can imagine that this valley was quite busy!
+You can imagine that this valley was quite busy!

 Legend

-And the korrigans?
+What about the korrigans?
 Well, they too had their cave!
-Laurent, who had been lagging behind, suddenly woke up!
+Laurent, who had been a bit lagging behind, suddenly woke up!
 Legends are his hobby!
 But for this theme, we made an appointment for a storytelling night out in the same valley.
-Don’t forget your flashlight – you never know!
+Bring a torch, you never know!
 It would be frowned upon to step on a small nocturnal inhabitant!

 As soon as the sun goes down, the korrigans emerge from the bowels of the earth to dance and sing, but watch out if you come across them…